smitem1/PQC_scanner/README.md

 The authors assume **no liability** for misuse of this software.
 Users are responsible for ensuring all scans are legal, authorized, and ethical.

+The scanner only performs a TLS handshake to collect certificate and crypto metadata on..
 Public websites & APIs (HTTPS on 443, 8443, 9443)

 Internal web services (behind VPN or on private networks)